Course numbering system

 Credit hours represent a unit of academic credit measured in semester hours.
 Some courses may be offered with a range of credit hours (i.e., 1-3).
 Read more about credit and contact hours.

-- Lecture Contact Hours appear to the left of the hyphen and represents the number of hours per week the class will meet in a lecture environment (based on a 15-week semester).
+- Lecture Contact Hours represents the number of hours per week the class will meet in a lecture environment (based on a 15-week semester).
 For courses which are lecture only, the lecture hours will equal credit hours.

-- Lab Contact hours appear to the right of the hyphen and represents the number of hours per week the class will meet in a laboratory environment (based on a 15-week semester).
+- Lab Contact hours represents the number of hours per week the class will meet in a laboratory environment (based on a 15-week semester).
 At least two laboratory contact hours are required for one credit hour.
 For example, a four credit hour course with three contact hours of lecture will have two contact hours of laboratory.

 - Some courses include clinical contact hours which represent the number of hours per week the course will meet in clinical experiences outside the classroom and may not be listed in the lab hours area and/or in the course description.
-Some typical clinical courses be in Nursing or Physical Therapy.
+Some typical clinical courses are Nursing and Physical Therapy.
 Normally clinical hours will require 3 or more hours per hour of credit.

 - Courses with no contact hours indicate class time is spent outside the normal classroom environment (i..e. internships, service learning, supervised teaching, thesis, etc.)

 Periodicity indicates the anticipated semester offering.
 This information is provided to help students plan their class schedules.
-The anticipated semester offering is not the same of the schedule of classes, and the semesters listed are indicative of when the courses may be offered, not a guarantee that the course will be available as indicated in the course description.
+The anticipated semester offering is not the same of the schedule of classes, and the semesters listed are indicative of when the courses may be offered.
+Refer to the Projected Course Offerings website for more detailed information on course availability.

 The variable content course statement indicates course is defined as one having in either its course title or its description any of the following terms: variable content, special topics, issues, mini problems, seminars, projects, independent study, or readings.
 Variable content courses include any courses that may be substantially different from one semester to another.
 Not included in this category are special problems, special projects, readings, and research conducted on a tutorial basis with individual students.
 Unless otherwise stipulated in the course description, a variable content course may be taken only once for credit.